Blog

 Rental Duration

-The length of the rent can totally change the price.
+The length of the rental can totally change the price.
 Daily rentals usually have the highest daily rates, so they work well for short events but can get expensive for longer use.
+Weekly or monthly rentals often come with lower daily rates because the cost gets spread out.

 Long-term rentals often include basic weekly maintenance, but not all provider agreements are the same.
 Some companies might have flexible service options or could charge an additional cleaning fee.